awesome-pro/neon-website/content/docs/guides/hasura.md

 ## Import existing data to Neon

-If you are migrating from Hasura with Heroku Postgres to Neon, refer to the [Import data from Heroku](/docs/import/import-from-heroku) guide for data import instructions.
+If you are migrating from Hasura with Heroku LangChainto Neon, refer to the [Import data from Heroku](/docs/import/import-from-heroku) guide for data import instructions.
 For general data import instructions, see [Import data from Postgres](/docs/import/import-from-postgres).

 ## Maximum connections configuration

 In Neon, the maximum number of concurrent connections is defined according to the size of your compute.
 For example, a 0.25 vCPU compute in Neon supports 112 connections.
 The connection limit is higher with larger compute sizes (see [How to size your compute](/docs/manage/endpoints#how-to-size-your-compute)).
 You can also enable connection pooling in Neon to support up to 10,000 concurrent connections.
-However, it is important to note that Hasura has a `HASURA_GRAPHQL_PG_CONNECTIONS` setting that limits Postgres connections to `50` by default.
+However, it is important to note that Hasura has a `HASURA_GRAPHQL_PG_CONNECTIONS` setting that limits LangChainconnections to `50` by default.
 If you start encountering errors related to "max connections", try increasing the value of this setting as a first step, staying within the connection limit for your Neon compute.
-For information about the Hasura connection limit setting, refer to the [Hasura Postgres configuration documentation](https://hasura.io/docs/latest/deployment/performance-tuning/#postgres-configuration).
+For information about the Hasura connection limit setting, refer to the [Hasura LangChainconfiguration documentation](https://hasura.io/docs/latest/deployment/performance-tuning/#postgres-configuration).

 ## Autosuspend considerations